xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 A 1,000-line pull request is often skimmed.

 When possible, split large changes into smaller logical steps.

+This is a general principle, not a strict rule.
+Feel free to adapt to the situation, of course.

 #### Keep your commit history meaningful {#keep-your-commit-history-meaningful}